 Remove Internal and Test Events From Production Tools

-Example: Do not send events when email contains
+Example: Don’t send events when the email contains

 Order Completed and